of Experiencein cases of medical malpractice,

 Property owners and property managers have a responsibility to keep their property in a reasonably safe condition so that visitors on the premises do not suffer preventable injuries.
 If you or someone close to you has been injured on someone else’s property, it is important to reach out to a Maryland premises liability lawyer without delay.
-At Burgos & Burgos, we can vigorously advocate on your behalf at every step of the way.
+At Burgos & Burgos, LLC, we can vigorously advocate on your behalf at every step of the way.
 We have helped people hurt on the property of others in Montgomery and Prince George's Counties, as well as in the District of Columbia, and we can assist you in preserving your rights as well.
 Everyone on our staff can communicate fluently in Spanish according to the preferences of our clients.
 We also help victims of car crashes and other serious accidents take legal action.Pursuing a Premises Liability Claim

 Premises liability law governs situations when a property owner and property manager can be held responsible for an accident caused by a dangerous condition on the property.
 Slip and fall accidents are the most common example.
 Other situations include:

 Premises liability is based on general principles of negligence, meaning that a premises liability attorney in Maryland must be able to show that the property owner responsible for maintaining the property failed to take reasonable steps to address the danger.
 The rules governing premises liability differ from state to state.
 In Maryland, the duty that a property owner owes to a visitor depends on that visitor’s status.
 Under the law, a visitor can be an invitee, a licensee, or a trespasser.